FlorianCliquet/Piscine42/C/C00/ex06/README.md

         - For the second iteration (a = '1', b = '0'):
             - c starts at '1' and d starts at '1'.
             - Inner loop prints combinations like 10 11, 10 12, ..., 10 19.
+Each iteration of ft_print_comb2 generates and prints unique pairs of digits in ascending order, following the format specified (ab cd).
+The output continues until all valid combinations are printed, ensuring correct formatting with commas and spaces between pairs.